-After all, it is the only eatery on that stretch of the road and should there be any lingering doubts, the many cars parked by the roadside either side of the place would dispel them away.
+After all, it is the only eatery in that stretch of the road and should there be any lingering doubts, the many cars parked by the roadside either side of the place would dispel them away.
+Typical Malaysian that.

-Set in a typical rustic environment, the place is called ‘Restoran Selera Pokok Pisang’ and is located adjacent to a few plots of paddy fields, as far as you can see.
+Set in a typical rustic environment, the place is called ‘Restoran Selera Pokok Pisang’ and is adjacent to a few plots of paddy fields as far as you can see.

 Upon entering the eatery, it may have been a hot and sunny day outside but it was surprisingly cool inside, with enough ventilation to make lunch look like its going to be an appetizing and pleasant experience.

-Lunch was typically a plate of hot steaming rice (we are in the Rice Bowl of Malaysia, after all), complemented with portions from a generous selection of main dishes and side dishes to choose from.
+Lunch was typically a plate of hot steaming rice (we are in the Rice Bowl of Malaysia, after all), complemented with portions from a generous selection of side dishes to choose from.